pzmarzly/DesktopStreamerWin/README.md

 Add all of them to PATH, then call:

-    mkdir build
+    rem (remove build directory first, if you have it) mkdir build
     cmake -G Ninja -DCMAKE_BUILD_TYPE=Release
     ninja

 If you don't use ninja, adjust your commands.

+I've included Visual Studio Code settings for quick building with Ctrl-Shift-B

 # Limitations